League Advisory Board

 The League of Innovative Schools is guided and advised in its work by the following district leaders:

-Patricia Deklotz has served the past 11 years as Superintendent of Kettle Moraine School District (KMSD), a K-12 district serving 4,000 students in southeastern Wisconsin.
-Most recently, Patricia was recognized by Education Week as one of ten 2017 Leaders to Learn From.
+Patricia Deklotz has served as Superintendent of Kettle Moraine School District (KMSD), a K-12 district serving 4,000 students in southeastern Wisconsin, for more than 11 years.
+Patricia was recognized by Education Week as one of ten 2017 Leaders to Learn From.
 In 2016 she was recognized as Wisconsin’s Superintendent of the Year for her leadership in transforming the district’s schools to better and more efficiently meet the needs of all students through personalized learning.
 Under Patricia’s leadership, KMSD has created three charter high schools and one elementary charter, a Youth Apprenticeship Advanced Manufacturing Certificate diploma, and multi-age, project-based learning environments in all schools throughout the district.

 Knowing every student by name, strength, and need is the promise of Highline Public Schools, where Susan Enfield has served as Superintendent since 2012.
 Under her leadership, the district is delivering on this promise by implementing a bold strategic plan committed to ensuring that students graduate bilingual, biliterate with the problem-solving and critical thinking skills that will prepare them for the future they choose.
 A former high school English, journalism, and ELL teacher, Susan served as Chief Academic Officer and then as Interim Superintendent for Seattle Public Schools before coming to Highline in 2012.
 She previously held leadership positions in Evergreen Public Schools (Vancouver, Washington), Portland Public Schools, and the Pennsylvania Department of Education.
 Susan is a graduate of the University of California, Berkeley, and earned master’s degrees from Stanford University and Harvard University.
 She also holds a doctoral degree in Administration, Planning, and Social Policy from Harvard’s Urban Superintendents Program.